-Microsoft will comply with all laws and regulations applicable to its provision of the Online Services, including security breach notification law and Data Protection Requirements.
+Microsoft will comply with all laws and regulations applicable to its providing the Products and Services, including security breach notification law and Data Protection Requirements.
 However, Microsoft is not responsible for compliance with any laws or regulations applicable to Customer or Customer’s industry that are not generally applicable to information technology service providers.
-Microsoft does not determine whether Customer Data includes information subject to any specific law or regulation.
+Microsoft does not determine whether Customer’s data includes information subject to any specific law or regulation.
 All Security Incidents are subject to the Security Incident Notification terms below.

-Customer must comply with all laws and regulations applicable to its use of Online Services, including laws related to biometric data, confidentiality of communications, and Data Protection Requirements.
-Customer is responsible for determining whether the Online Services are appropriate for storage and processing of information subject to any specific law or regulation and for using the Online Services in a manner consistent with Customer’s legal and regulatory obligations.
-Customer is responsible for responding to any request from a third party regarding Customer’s use of an Online Service, such as a request to take down content under the U.S. Digital Millennium Copyright Act or other applicable laws.
+Customer must comply with all laws and regulations applicable to its use of Products and Services, including laws related to biometric data, confidentiality of communications, and Data Protection Requirements.
+Customer is responsible for determining whether the Products and Servies are appropriate for storage and processing of information subject to any specific law or regulation and for using the Products and Services in a manner consistent with Customer’s legal and regulatory obligations.
+Customer is responsible for responding to any request from a third party regarding Customer’s use of Products and Services, such as a request to take down content under the U.S. Digital Millennium Copyright Act or other applicable laws.

 Data Protection Terms